-Hi, my name is Leia and I'm glad you're here!
+Hi, I’m Leia Flure and I’m glad you’re here!

 There’s SO much confusion these days around food.
 How was it grown?
 What’s in it?
 Is it safe for me and my family to eat?

 As a registered dietitian, I get these questions every day.
-As a mom to a sassy and active toddler myself, I'll be honest; I have these questions, too.
+As a mom to two sassy daughters, I’ll be honest; I have these questions, too.

 Moderation is the name of my game.
 No fads or gimmicks.
 Just critical thinking, plenty of fruits and veggies, and yes, pizza and ice cream!